 For four former Iowa inmates, they’re ready to make a difference.
-They are serving as the first ambassadors for the Iowa Consortium of Higher Education (ICHEP) and will use their experiences as incarcerated students to help shape future educational opportunities in Iowa’s correctional facilities.
+They are serving as the first ambassadors for the Iowa Consortium for Higher Education in Prisons (ICHEP) and will use their experiences as incarcerated students to help shape future educational opportunities in Iowa’s correctional facilities.

 The ambassadors assist ICHEP with advancing higher education in corrections and serve as bridges to increase communications, understanding and cooperation.